-Homeowners on the eastern shore of the Lake Wenatchee have a stunning view of the mountains rising above the water, including Nason Ridge, a 3,714-acre forested property that WRC purchased from Weyerhaeuser, a Washington-based timber company, in 2018.
+Homeowners on the eastern shore of Lake Wenatchee have a stunning view of the mountains rising above the water, including Nason Ridge.
 People from the community and throughout Washington cross-country ski, hike and mountain bike on Nason Ridge’s network of trails, which link to the neighboring Lake Wenatchee State Park.
 Most importantly, the property’s forest is crucial to the health of Nason Creek and the Wenatchee River.

-Given the importance of Nason Ridge to fish, wildlife and people alike, WRC and the community of Lake Wenatchee, including the Chelan-Douglas Land Trust (CDLT), are working to preserve this critically important landscape.
+In 2018, WRC negotiated a deal to purchase the property from Weyerhaeuser Company, a Seattle-based timber company.
+WRC then joined forces with CDLT, Chelan County and the local community to raise funds to permanently protect Nason Ridge by conveying it to a steward that could keep the property intact and in public hands forever.
 If a private buyer had acquired the property, it is highly likely it would have been parceled up, developed and closed to the public.
 It is one of the largest developable properties between Leavenworth and Stevens Pass, a popular second-home and vacation destination within a two-hour drive of Seattle.